hybian/Wireless-Routing-Exploration/README.md

 The [getting started](http://www.contiki-os.org/start.html) page of Contiki-NG is incomplete nor are other online resources for setting up so this section strives to be a getting started guide that doesn't make assumptions.

-There are two methods of getting started with Contiki:
+There are two methods of getting started with Contiki (Please use the manual method):
 - Instant Contiki
   1. You will need VM client.
 Virtual Box or VMWare works.
 I opted for using VMware Workstation 15 since I've had issues with hardware devices communicating with Virtual Box in the past.